rigersleka/phone-book/README.md

 - REST API JSON server
 Navigate to server file ./phone-book/server and Run: json-server --watch db.json

-TODO

-1. Forms
-   Use only: FormGroup instead of FormBuilder
-   Remove required, use FormControl

-2. Implement loadoff into develop only

 ## Integrate loadoff using AsyncState from NetanelBasal

 Reference: https://github.com/ngneat/loadoff